SL Scheme Number & Algebra

 Week 3 - Arithmetic Sequences

 - Exploring patterns in arithmetic sequences leading to generalisations about the nth term and sums of an arithmetic sequence - This topic provides an excellent opportunity to focus on the mathematics that leads to generalisation.
-Visual Sequences and Arithmetic Sum are great ways to do this.
+Visual Sequences is a great ways to do this.

 - Formalising and applying the generalisations form the previous lesson - The teacher will likely demonstrate and number of examples of the formulae in action and provide practice exercises.